winitzki/scall/tutorial/programming_dhall.md

 But it is a type error in Dhall to write `[ Bool, Natural ]` with the intention of creating a list of type symbols.
 One also cannot write `Some Text` with the intention of creating an `Optional` value storing the `Text` type symbol.

-Recursive "type-level" data structures can be implemented via the Church encoding technique.
-We use the same pattern as before, except that stored data items will now have type `Type`.

-The definition of the type-level `Optional` is straightforward because Dhall's union types support arbitrary kinds.
+Let us begin by implementing a type-level analog of the `Optional` type.
+For that, we will use a union type that stores data of an arbitrary kind.
-We will first define a general type `OptionalK` that accepts an arbitrary kind as a parameter.
+We first define a general type `OptionalK` that accepts an arbitrary kind as a parameter.
-Then we will define a more limited `OptionalT` that can be used with types such as `Bool` or `Natural`.
+Then we define a more limited `OptionalT` that works with types such as `Bool` or `Natural`, which is perhaps the most useful case.
 ```dhall
 let OptionalK : Kind → Kind = λ(k : Kind) → < None | Some : k >
 let OptionalT = OptionalK Type